 Answered By: Ruth Steele Last Updated: Apr 30, 2019 Views: 543

 A few suggestions:

-- Washington State Library Newspaper Collections.
+Washington State Library Newspaper Collections.
 Washington State Library collections include current issues on paper and historic newspapers on microfilm with some searchable online.
 Note that many of these microfilmed newspapers may be borrowed via InterLibrary Loan.
-The Washington State Library's ongoing "Online Pioneer Newspaper" project provides access to a LIMITED number of Washington newspapers from the Territorial Period.
+The Washington State Library's ongoing "Online Pioneer Newspaper" project provides access to a limited number of Washington newspapers from the Territorial Period.

-- Washington State Union List of Newspapers on Microfilm.
+Washington State Union List of Newspapers on Microfilm.
 Published in 1991 by the Washington State Library.

-- Chronicling America: Historic American Newspapers.
+Chronicling America: Historic American Newspapers.
 Project supported by the Library of Congress and National Endowment for the Humanities.